napari/napari.github.io/0.9.0/_sources/naps/9-multiple-canvases.md

 ### Out of Scope
 * Improvements to VisPy to support multiple views of the same `SceneGraph` (sharing data, saving VRAM) - for relevant discussion start with [vispy/#1992](https://github.com/vispy/vispy/issues/1992).
 * For now, view arrangement (for example: tiling behavior) will be handled in the viewer only (left to Qt or custom Qt widgets).
 Making this state (de)serializable is out of scope for this project, but may be relevant when implementing a “savable viewer state” feature.
-* Normalizing slice data for different layer types to a uniform protocol/system, though this may benefit in the course of this work.
 * Specific UI implementations will be explored as part of this work, but UX and UI will likely be formalized later.
 Since this NAP was first drafted, a lot of work and discussion a on UX and UI has already been carried on in [#5348](https://github.com/napari/napari/issues/5348), which may be included in this NAP or developed later depending on discussion.
 * Supporting alternative frontend (Qt) and backend (Vispy) frameworks.
 While this work should not make such tasks more difficult in the future, explicit consideration is out-of-scope until further progress is made in these areas.
 * [Non-goals also in NAP-3](https://napari.org/dev/naps/3-spaces.html#non-goals) are related but also considered out-of-scope here